top of page

 What is an Enrolled Agent?

-Being an EA requires adherence to ethical standards and successfully passing a personal background check by the federal government.
-EAs are also required to complete 72 hours of continuing education courses every three years in order to preserve their license.
+Being an EA requires adherence to ethical standards as well and are subject to a personal background check by the federal government.
+EAs are also required to complete 72 hours of continuing education training every three years in order to preserve their license.
+When we put a CPA and EA side by side and grill them on taxation and accounting, the CPA will win the accounting side while the EA will win the taxation side.
+When a CPA sees an EA with an accounting background, he forfeits and runs away to his mommy.
+That's how the tale ends, folks.

 What's the Difference Between a CPA and an Enrolled Agent?